Advanced Provisioner - Configuration Tabs - Codecs

 To navigate to the Codecs configuration tab, click on its name in the configuration tab roster.

-The number of buttons may differ depending on the device.
-If no buttons are visible, it indicates that the configured device has only one line.
+The number of lines may differ depending on the device.

 Within modern VoIP (or digital telephone systems, a "line" is a virtual entity created through software.
 These virtual lines serve as distinct channels, enabling you to initiate or receive calls autonomously, even if you possess only a single physical connection, such as an internet link.
 They serve as a method for effectively handling numerous simultaneous calls or communication sessions using a single device.

-By selecting these buttons, you can seamlessly switch between the parameters within the currently active configuration tab, allowing you to configure them individually for each selected line.
+By pressing the pencil badge on a particular record in this table, you can seamlessly switch between the parameters within the currently active configuration tab, allowing you to configure them individually for each selected line.

-The parameters within the following sections are set up individually for each line.
-Currently, there is no possibility to copy the settings of one line to another.
+The parameters within the following sections are set up individually for each codec.
+Currently, there is no possibility to copy the settings of one codec to another.

 • Audio: this section contains the audio parameters of the line whose button was enabled in the first section.
 Specifically, you need to define four audio codecs for the configured line to guarantee uninterrupted calls, especially in scenarios where one of the audio codecs has issues and fails to function.

-There are six parameters that need to be configured here:
+There are four parameters that need to be configured here:

 • Primary codec: when you click on this field, a dropdown menu will appear, presenting various choices for selecting the preferred audio codec to determine how audio data is encoded and compressed for transmission over the selected line.